-A cultivation method that does not use soil, but rather keeps the roots of the plant submerged in water.
-Growing media such as coco coir, clay pebbles, or another lightweight, expandable aggregate are used with liquid nutrients to replace soil.
+A cultivation method that uses sand, gravel, or, most commonly, water, with added nutrients, rather than soil.
+Liquid nutrients are added directly to growing media such as coco coir (coconut husk fibers), clay pebbles, or another lightweight, expandable aggregate to replace soil.
 Hydroponic cannabis gardens are considered more efficient than traditional soil-based gardens, as the open-root system allows for direct uptake of nutrients and oxygen.

 He wanted to grow plants year round, so he decided indoor growing using hydroponics was the right cultivation method for his cannabis business.

 There are multiple methods of hydroponics — the best one for you will depend on your budget and level of experience.

 Hydroponics is used to describe this particular cultivation method, which uses another growing medium instead of soil to deliver nutrients to plants. .

 The use of hydroponics is believed to date back to 600 BC, where the cultivation method was used in the Hanging Gardens of Babylon.
 Hydroponic techniques were also used in the 10th and 11th centuries by the Aztecs to grow crops at Lake Texcoco, and references to hydroponics were found in the writings of Marco Polo following his exploration of China in the late 13th century.